xeno00/gr-bbc/README.md

 # **BBC Anti-Jam Communications**: sturdy-train

+## *Note: This OOT module is not yet installable.
+This functionality will be available by 10/06/22.
+Project Description*

 ## Overview
 ##### Project Description
 This project implements Baird, Bahn, and Collins' **BBC codec** in GNURaduio